toomanyeduardos/clear-architecture-basic/README.md

 POJOs for the app to display.
 The POJOs in the app should be simple and without logic.
 Another class should have logic, like data validation.
 The UI (activity) and database (or persistance in general) should not communicate directly with each other.

+# Data flow - Last update: Nov 10 2016
+- The application has a `MyApplication` class, which holds a singleton for the class `ServiceLocator`

 Eduardo.